Discord Bots and Python: A Comprehensive Guide for Beginners

 Hosting Your Bot

-Your bot needs to run 24/7.
+Your bot needs dependable hosting.
 Options include:

 OptionCostDifficulty